Counseling Center

 Scholarships

-First State Bank Scholarships - Application - Deadline May 1, 2025 by 4pm - For students enrolling at Navarro College or TVCC - 2 scholarships will be awarded (one for each school).
+First State Bank Scholarships (Charlie Hooser and Jeff Austin, Sr. Memorial) - Application - Deadline May 1, 2025 by 4pm - For students enrolling at Navarro College or TVCC - 2 scholarships will be awarded (one for each school).
 Requirements

 The LIFE Association Trade Scholarship - provides one-year scholarships of up to $5,000 that may be used for tuition books and fees at any accredited community college or nonprofit trade school in the state of Texas to pursue a trade or vocational degree or certification (Ex: firefighting, automotive tech, welding, medical tech, etc.) - Deadline May 1st, 2025.